Join us in our mission to promote brain health in communities at greatest risk for dementia.

 Research assistants will be asked to commit to volunteering up to 8 hours per week.

-Minimum GPA = 3.5 or above
+Minimum undergraduate GPA = 3.5 or above

 Proficiency with Microsoft Word, PowerPoint, Excel, and Outlook.